 qPCR with SYBR® Green .

-Our primaQUANT CYBR qPCR Master Mixes with SYBR® Green are extremely fast.
-Due to their high sensitivity (detection limit < 1 pg) they provide reproducible results even under difficult conditions.
+Our new primaQUANT CYBR ADVANCED qPCR Master Mix with SYBR® Green was developed from scratch and shines in all essential performance criteria.
+Its high sensitivity (detection limit 1 template), wide dynamic range and high robustness guarantee reproducible results, even under difficult conditions.

 Hard Facts .

 With the primaQUANT CYBR qPCR Master Mix, you can perform genotyping using High-Resolution Melting Curves (HRM) – without the need for agarose gels.

 Li, W., Matsuoka, M., Kai, M., Thapa, P., Khadge, S., Hagge, D. A., Brennan, P. J., & Vissa, V. (2012).
 Real-Time PCR and High-Resolution Melt Analysis for Rapid Detection of Mycobacterium leprae Drug Resistance Mutations and Strain Types.
 Journal of Clinical Microbiology, 50(3), 742-753. https://doi.org/10.1128/JCM.05183-11